The Short Harlem Ghetto Story

-A few key individuals during the times of the 1980s and 1990s include the Harlem drug lord of A. Faison, Rich Porter, Gangster Lou, Unique, Fritz, Ms. Tee, Chiles, Shue, and many others.
+A few key individuals during the times of the 1980s and 1990s include the Harlem kingpins of A. Faison, Rich Porter, Gangster Lou, Unique, Fritz, Ms. Tee, Chiles, Shue, and many others.
 Following the kingpin era, the streets saw crews that would hustle together with the likes of 112th Street No Fear, Same Gang, Red Top Crew, Yellow Top Crew, 139th and Lenox’s NFL Crew, 142nd Street Lynch (Simms brothers), and others.

-Unfortunately, going into the late ‘90s and entering the 2000s the dope game was far from what it used to be and not nearly as lucrative for Harlem drug dealers as the 80s and early 90s, especially after major sentencing with many of the Harlem drug lord, kingpins, and big-time hustlers were receiving sentences that ranged from 25 years to life.
+Unfortunately, going into the late ‘90s and entering the 2000s the street game was far from what it used to be and not nearly as lucrative for Harlem kingpins as it was for the 1980s and early 1990s, especially after major sentencing with many receiving sentences that ranged from 25 years to life.

 Ironically, the streets of Harlem are in Manhattan, which is home to New York City’s most luxurious neighborhoods and upscale shopping and business districts.
-The separation between the two societies has always historically been 110th Street, but there are other ‘hoods south of the imaginary border line.
+The separation between the two societies has always historically been 110th Street, but there are other Harlem hoods south of the imaginary border line.

-While East Harlem, or historically known as Spanish Harlem, stretches to 97th Street with the East River Projects, Washington Houses, and the Carver Houses all in the same vicinity of one another.
-Spanish Harlem or East Harlem became one of the biggest Puerto Rican neighborhoods in the country, between the 1920s and 1950s, after it was an Italian community. ^
+East Harlem, or historically known as Spanish Harlem, stretches to 97th Street with the East River Projects, Washington Houses, and the Carver Houses all in the same vicinity of one another.
+Spanish Harlem, or East Harlem, became one of the biggest Puerto Rican neighborhoods in the country between the 1920s and 1950s, after it was an Italian community.

 What may come to a surprise, Harlem was not Manhattan’s or New York City’s original African American community.
 One of the first black communities in the city was called Little Africa during the earliest days of New York City, located in what is now the Greenwich Village and the Five Points neighborhoods.